About Felix

 Life works in mysterious ways.
 I believe destiny is what you make it.
 If you wish something hard enough and try your best to make it happen, eventually you will succeed.
 In November 2005, I had the opportunity to come to Belgium working for the founder of Kennel van de Duvetorre – Johan Weckhuyzen.
 With Johan’s support and assistance, I got the chance to learn from some of the most talented and knowledgeable dog trainers in the world.
 Three of them in particular, have been the major impacts of the evolution in my understanding of cynology.
 They are Johan, Julien Steenbeke, and Christoph Joris.
 With their help and technical support, I’ve been successfully running my own dog training company Sacraal Hart in Belgium since 2007.

-Johan has produced some of the most successful Malinois in the sport of Schutzhund/IPO/IGP.
+Johan has produced some of the most successful Malinois in the sport of Schutzhund/IPO/IGP and Mondio Ring.
 Dogs such as Stoned van de Duvetorre and Cougar van de Duvetorre have had a significant influence in the global gene pool of working Malinois, and thanks to Johan, I was given my own very special Eclipse van de Duvetorre, who has brought me many victories and wonderful memories.

 Julien is often affectionately referred by other trainers as the Godfather of IGP in Belgium.
 Many top handlers including two world champions were developed under his mentorship.
 He kindly took me under his wing and taught me a foundation strongly based on clicker training.
 Julien’s natural feeling in bite work has allowed him to bring out a dog’s full genetic potential in the protection phase.

 In 2007, in addition to Schutzhund, I also started to train in Ring sport.
-Christoph has been a highly respected trainer in Belgian Ring Sport for many years, and who would be a better person than him to teach me about Belgian Ring?
-Christoph excels as a dog handler, decoy, breeder and coach.
+Christoph has been a highly respected trainer in Belgian Ring Sport for many years.
+He excels as a dog handler, decoy, breeder and coach.
 His experience in Belgian Ring is unmatchable and the dogs he breeds have been a major game changer of the Malinois in the 21st century.
-He has taught me the essence of Belgian Ring and the instincts of the Malinois.
+He has taught me the essence of the Malinois and the systematic approach of working with the electric collar.
 He is the coach of coaches and the maker of champions.

-Through out the years, I’ve competed in Schutzhund, Ring Sport and Field Trial.
+Through out my career, I’ve competed in Schutzhund, Ring Sport and Field Trial.
 The dogs I’ve trained from puppyhood and titled include four Malinois, two German Shepherd, two Rottweiler and one Springer.
 I’ve competed in nine IGP world championships and became Belgian Winner twice.
-In Spaniel Field Trial, I’ve won four CACT, one RCACIT, one RCACT, achieved nine Excellent and made one Belgian Working Champion.
+In Spaniel Field Trial, I’ve won two CACITs, one RCACIT, seven CACTs, one RCACT, achieved thirteen Excellents, became Belgian Field Trial Champion and International Field Trial Champion.
 I’m a certified FCI IGP judge.
 I’ve written six cynological books in total, one in English and five in Chinese.
 I speak and write fluent English, Chinese, and a little bit of Dutch.
 Being able to travel the world on regular bases participating in working dog competitions and coaching other trainers have enabled me to see a wide range of animal training methods and the latest technology.
 My academic background in Biological Science and my residency in three different continents of the world has broadened my worldview and allowed me to precisely articulate my training systems.

 My website is designed to assist you with the information you are looking for.
-If you would like to speak with me in person, please feel free to contact me.
+If you would like to speak with me in person, please feel welcome to contact me.

 Felix Ho